ethanzell/DGME-and-DBME-Algorithms/README.md

 The folder Most_Models contains all the relevant DGME models and three DBME models (those with the smaller associated partition steps); the restriction is because the number of neural networks becomes large as the partition size increases.
 The remaining two DBME results are in .zip format within the All_Models_Zipped folder.
 As the name implies, All_Models_Zipped also contains all other models in zipped format.

-The two main DGME models have the substring dgm in the name, while the DBME neural network meshes have mesh in the name.
+The DGME models have the substring "dgm" in the name, while the DBME neural network meshes have "mesh" in the name.